mdhornstein/mdhornstein.github.io/articles/embeddings.md

 ---
 layout: default
 ---
 The start of the article.
+The second sentence.

 <ul>
   <li> $$3^2 + 9 + \int_3^5$$ </li>